 There are four other key areas addressed by the ValpoNEXT plan besides Nurturing & Engaging Youth.
-They are: Equity & Inclusion, Economic Vitality, Sense of Place and Culture & Recreation, each of which has its own board.
-Sipple will serve as liaison between the boards and the ValpoNEXT board of directors as well as the community at large.
+They are: Equity & Inclusion, Economic Vitality, Sense of Place and Culture & Recreation, each of which has its own Community Action Committee.
+Sipple will serve as liaison between the committees and the ValpoNEXT board of directors as well as the community at large.

 “ValpoNEXT is constantly evolving,” states Lauck.
 “We looked at the myriad projects that came out of our initial Big Idea workshops and grouped the dozens of possible projects and ideas into these five impact areas.
 Though ValpoNEXT serves mainly to convene citizens, celebrate successes and communicate efforts and opportunities that ultimately will be completed by citizens, nonprofits and businesses.”
 Lauck also acknowledged that as various other community organizations were identified as being stakeholders for some of the initiatives they have found more permanent “homes” outside of ValpoNEXT.